inlab-geo/cofi/docs/source/examples/generated/synth_data/linear_regression.rst

     Use `InversionOptions.set_tool(tool_name)` to set a specific tool from above Use `InversionOptions.set_solving_method(method_name)` to change solving method
-    Use `InversionOptions.unset_solving_method()` if you'd like to see more options Check CoFI documentation 'Advanced Usage' section for how to plug in your own solver
+    Use `InversionOptions.unset_solving_method()` if you'd like to see more options Check CoFI documentation 'Advanced Usage' section for how to plug in your own tool or solver